AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument/Commands.md

 CAEXDocument.Commands Property
 ==============================
-AutomationML 2.1 APIGets the command instance for this document, which enables registration of change events
+Gets the command instance for this document, which enables registration of change events

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)